 Academic and Publishing Domains

 There is an overwhelming need for the academic and the publishing professions to develop a set of best-practice strategies for use in future corpus plagiarism studies.
+Zhang and Jia (2012) surveyed editors on what they perceived as troubling levels of plagiarism and found that the

+The majority of respondents indicated that if between one-quarter [25%] and one-third [33%] of the content in the abstract, introduction or discussion is copied without citation, the paper is likely to be rejected (pp. 296-297).

+Masic (2012) posited that if 25% or more of an article is not original, a publisher should take remedying action.
+Samuelson (1994) reported that her colleagues used a 30% acceptance rule for plagiarism-of-self.
+Given these variations it is clear that more work needs to be completed.
 Most important, the profession should enact a set of commonly accepted plagiarism levels.
 How institutions use these levels will be a matter of individual preferences based upon publication goals and publisher resources.
 However, academia and the publishing industry need to agree on some measurement system.
 While the stated plagiarism goal is often defined as zero tolerance, the practical application could utilize a three level plagiarism model related to the manuscript submission outcomes of 1) accepted, 2) accepted with editing, and 3) rejected.

 Professors and Instructors